 Made for everybody

 More retailers have been hastening to champion diversity.
 However, this is something Uniqlo has been working towards for a while, actively recruiting people with disabilities in Japan since 2001.
 Fast Retailing also recently joined the Valuable 500, an initiative that targets disability inclusion.
-In doing so, the company has taken a five-point commitment to support diversity and inclusion.
+In doing so, the company has made a five-point commitment to support diversity and inclusion.
 Its sizing is getting more inclusive too.
 Across the US, styles are equally distributed across sizes, which run to up a men’s 3XL and women’s XXL.

 Uniqlo’s wide embrace and no-fuss approach to apparel fused with technical innovation mean consumers are getting more from their basics than they would at the average retailer.
-Its LifeWear collection really harnesses that wardrobe-building, uniform curation appeal – useful clothing for everyone at good prices.
+Its LifeWear collection harnesses that wardrobe-building, uniform curation appeal – useful clothing for everyone at good prices.

 Targeted price point

+Uniqlo’s price positioning is unique, with a 28% assortment emphasis on the under $10 price bracket.
+That firmly puts its focus on value – strikingly different to Zara which dominates the £20-£40 space.
 Just 10% of its men’s and women’s assortment is priced over $50 at Uniqlo, compared to 18% at fashion-driven Zara.
-H&M also focuses on value, but places less emphasis on the very lowest price point.
+H&M also focuses on value but places less emphasis on the very lowest price point.

 Moderation

+For the world’s second-largest retailer, Uniqlo’s product assortment isn’t that big.
+Both Zara and H&M dwarf Uniqlo.
 Not only that, Uniqlo has trimmed back its assortment over time.
-To prove it’s not just an after effect of COVID, we compared the number of products in stock now vs last year and spotted a 2% decline.
+To prove it’s not just an after-effect of COVID, we compared the number of products in stock now vs last year and spotted a 2% decline.

 Analysing new arrivals also reveals a very defined seasonality that you don’t see at fast fashion retailers.
 Uniqlo has not been lured into year-round drops.
 Instead, it achieves maximum value with the delivery of large orders in consistent manufacturing batches.
 You can see a very regulated pattern of arrivals, especially in comparison to Zara and H&M who opt for the traditional fast fashion model of dropping a high number of products at a more frequent cadence.